thoun/kingoftokyo/README.md

 # TODO
 check all TOCHECK with editor
-Stack notifications for dices + card effects to make them the right order Make animations from cards when cards add smashes/energy/health during dice count ? roll wheels after or during animation
+Stack notifications for dice + card effects to make them the right order Make animations from cards when cards add smashes/energy/health during dice count ? roll wheels after or during animation
-Fix dices position when clicking them
+Fix dice position when clicking them
 Add option to leave tokyo as soon as possible
 Add checkActions & more security (reroll 3 have dice3, ...)
 Freeze animations on roll 3